wuzengqun/SAT-Pose/README.md

-It's coming soon, please be patient.
+The user guide will be released after acceptance.
+Please stay tuned and be patient.